svn2github/freearc/Installer/Documentation/readme.txt

-Welcome to FreeArc 0.51 installer.
+Welcome to FreeArc 0.52 installer.

+FreeArc features the following:
+* best speed and compression ratios among all practical archivers (taked first 3 places in MFC efficiency test!!!)
+* dedicated algorithms for multimedia, executable, text compression with up to 1gb dictionaries
-FreeArc is free, open-source archiver for Windows and Linux.
-It features solid archives with smart updating, AES+Twofish+Serpent encryption, recovery record, self-extracting archives and wide range of compression profiles.
+* solid archives with smart updating, AES+Twofish+Serpent encryption, recovery record, self-extracting archives

-FreeArc works 1.5-3 times faster than best other compression programs (zip, RAR, 7-zip, WinRK) while providing the same compression ratio.
+* integration with Explorer, Total Commander and FAR manager
+* GUI and console versions both for Windows and Linux
+* free for commercial and non-commercial use